reckertz/klipivot/README.md

    npm install has to be run before starting the application from the installation folder with node server.js

-   a small change in the code of klipivot.js is necessary to assign the specific root-directory your need:
+   a small change in the code of klipivot.js is necessary to assign the specific root-directory you need:
    ```
         let path = klipivot.getCookie("datapath");
         if (path === null) {